'I'd like to speak to your manager': A Karen had a meltdown after being told she had to pay to enter an event

-A worker shows an interaction with a Karen who wanted to enter a paid event space for free and demanded to speak to the manager, sparking discussion in the comments.
+A worker on TikTok shared an interaction with a Karen who wanted to enter a paid event space for free and demanded to speak to the manager, sparking discussion in the comments.

 In the video posted by TikToker Ramia (@ramiagriffin) on Monday, a woman asks to speak to their manager after being asked to leave.
 The overlay text on the clip reads, “Getting all upset about having to pay $10 to get in while wearing a Louis Vuitton bag.”

-“Ten dollars is ten dollars and I will be back later on today to pay my ten dollars,” the woman says in the clip before turning to leave and calling Ramia a “bitch.”
+“$10 is $10 and I will be back later on today to pay my $10,” the woman says in the clip before turning to leave and calling Ramia a “bitch.”

 @yoramia they always want the manager #karen #karensgoingwild #canispeaktothemanager #fyp #foryourpage ♬ original sound – ramia